Kiritimati: Education

-The ministry of the Line and Phoenix islands is located in London.
-There are also two new high schools on the road between Tabwakea and Banana: One Catholic, and one Protestant.
+There is a primary school in Poland and two high schools on the road between Tabwakea and Banana: one Catholic, St. Francis High School, and one Protestant.
+The government high school, Melaengi Tabai Secondary School, is located on Tabuaeran (though the government of Kiribati wished to re-open its campus on Kiritimati instead).
 The University of Hawaii has a climatological research facility on Kiritimati.
-A Catholic church dedicated under the auspices of Saint Stanislaus and a primary school is located in Poland.
 The Kiribati Institute of Technology (KIT), based on Tarawa, opened a campus on Kiritimati in June 2019.

 Commerce

 Most of the atoll's food supplies have to be imported.
 Potable water can be in short supply, especially around November in La Niña years.
 A large and modern jetty, handling some cargo, was built by the Japanese at London.
 Marine fish provide a large portion of the island's nutrition, although overfishing has caused a drastic decrease in the populations of large, predatory fish over the last several years.

 Exports of the atoll are mainly copra (dried coconut pulp); the state-owned coconut plantation covers about 51 km2.
 In addition aquarium fish and seaweed are exported.
 A 1970s project to commercially breed Artemia salina brine shrimp in the salt ponds was abandoned in 1978.
 In recent years there have been attempts to explore the viability of live crayfish and chilled fish exports and salt production.